deepinv/deepinv/docs/source/user_guide/training/distributed.rst

 Distributed Training
 ====================

-The distributed framework can be used during training.
-This is useful when a forward model is too large for one GPU, for example because the reconstruction model processes large images or volumes, and the operator acts globally over them.
+The distributed framework can be used during training when a forward model is too large for one GPU, for example because the reconstruction model processes large images or volumes, and the operator acts globally over them.